-The summer school is designed for accounting PhD students and junior faculty who are interested in analytical accounting research or theory-based empirical research.
+The summer school is designed for accounting junior faculty and advanced PhD students who are interested in analytical accounting research or theory-based empirical research.
 Participants are expected to have completed at least two years of PhD level course works in accounting, including microeconomics and finance.

 The program aims to introduce participants to several theoretical frameworks relevant to accounting research, to develop the ability to generate theory-based insights and to apply them to accounting research, to appreciate the connection between accounting research and broader research paradigms in economics and finance, and to stimulate new insights in both analytical and empirical research.